What is the Lung Cancer Screening Program?

 A shared decision aid must be utilized during this process.
 These aids can be provided by the Lung Cancer Screening Program Nurse Navigator.
 Click here for additional information about shared decision making.

 The order for lung cancer screening with low dose CT scan must include ALL of the following information.
-To view a sample order form click here. (link to be added)

 - Date of birth